apache/incubator-taverna-engine/README.md

 (run Taverna once to create the file) to include this section right before the final `</plugins:plugins>`.

-NOTE: You must remove the official installation of this plugin if this is already present in `plugins.xml`, look for `org.purl.wf4ever.provtaverna`.
+NOTE: If you have already installed the official plugin, first *Remove* it from within Taverna.
+To check, look for `org.purl.wf4ever.provtaverna` in `plugins/plugins.xml`.

 ```xml